PawelGlr/Presentations/README.md

 # Presentations
-Repository for my presentations (for convinence)
+Repository for my presentations (for convenience)